-Applications for graduate practicum (COUN 7910) and internship (COUN 7920) must be completed and submitted to the REHB Clinical Coordinator during the summer semester before starting a fall practicum, and in the fall before starting a spring internship.
+1 Meet with Faculty Advisor prior to enrollment for first semester.
+It is strongly recommended that students contact their advisors every semester before registration.
+2 Maintain a minimum 3.0 of GPA, which is required by AU graduate school.
+3 Applications for Practicum and Internship.
+Applications for graduate practicum (COUN 7910) and internship (COUN 7920) must be completed and submitted to the CRC Clinical Coordinator during the summer semester before starting a fall practicum, and in the fall before starting a spring internship.
 Announcements about application deadlines will be provided and will coincide with registration dates.
 Applications will be distributed electronically to students by the Clinical Coordinator.

-\4 Complete the Comprehensive Portfolio in Tevera.
+4 Complete the Comprehensive Portfolio in Tevera.
 Starting with the August 2020 Cohort, the Clinical Rehabilitation Counseling program uses the comprehensive portfolio to meet the graduation requirement for students enrolled in the Clinical Rehabilitation Counseling program.
 Instructions about completing this graduation requirement will be discussed during Year 1 of the program and will be submitted by Friday before Spring Break of a student's Internship semester.
-Auburn University's Counselor Education faculty will review these portfolios to determine the requirements have been satisfactorily met.

-- 5 Complete the Certified Rehabilitation Counselor Examination.
-Students currently enrolled in the program need to sit for the examination once they have completed 75% of required coursework.
+Auburn University's Counselor Education faculty will review these portfolios to determine that the requirements have been satisfactorily met.
+5 Complete the Certified Rehabilitation Counselor Examination.
+Students currently enrolled in the program need to sit for the examination once they have completed 75% of the required coursework.
 Information about taking the exam is provided electronically by the Program Coordinator during the fall semester of their second year.
 Usually, registration takes place in the fall, with the exam taking place in the spring or summer semester.
-The exam is however, offered three times a year. - 6 Complete all required documentation for the Masters Field Experiences.
+The exam is, however, offered three times a year.
+6 Complete all required documentation for the Masters Field Experiences .
 This documentation contains all required materials used to demonstrate your competency in your required clinical counseling practice courses (practicum/internship).
-This includes your evaluations across these course experiences.
-Information about this requirement is included in the CRC Professional Experiences Handbook which will be disseminated to students when they are applying for practicum/internship experiences. - \\\\\7 Application for Graduation.
+This includes your evaluations about these course experiences.
+Information about this requirement is included in the CRC Professional Experiences Handbook which will be disseminated to students when they are applying for practicum/internship experiences.
+7 Application for Graduation.
 Students must notify the Graduate School of their intent to graduate the semester prior to the semester in which they will graduate.
-This can be done as part of the registration process: Auburn University Graduate School
+This can be done as part of the registration process.